 I immediately called the clinic and told the nurse of my symptoms, they asked me to come right away.
 I gulped down 3 glasses of water, as that was the only thing I could do at that point of time to dilute the effects of the allergy.
 Now I had to call Soni, the rickshaw driver, whom I used to call whenever such medical or other errands came.
 Now Soni operates from the Cochin Special Economic Zone, Auto station, which is at a distance of 3 minutes running time from my home for an auto rickshaw.
 But rarely he is seen at the stand, as his log book is always full with his committed customers, who book him for days in advance.
 90 percent of the time when someone calls him, he is already transporting somebody else.

 I had only his number at that time and I called him, and as usual, he picked my phone.
 In those days and even now he doesn’t know me by name, but would recognize me by my voice and location.
 I told him who i was, and the urgency in my call, prodded him to rush to my place wherever he was at that time.
-As i told before, the Lord had made his plans well in advance, and was just waiting for the events to happen and pass.

 Within a minute or more, he was at my doorstep, and the sight of his rickshaw was like a chariot sent by the gods.
 We did not talk much, as every minute was precious.
 A look at my face, and he knew it was serious and there was no time for pleasantries to be exchanged.

-The sister nurse, who had injected me earlier, though no fault of hers, guided me to the patient bed, where the doctor was issuing instructions to another nurse as to what antidotes had to be injected into me this time, with him to do it personally.
+The nurse, who had injected me earlier, though for no fault of hers, guided me to the patient bed, where the doctor was issuing instructions to another nurse as to what antidotes had to be injected into me this time, with him to do it personally.
 Normally, I used to remind my doctor of my allergic condition, and on that day, both of us forgot, but within moments, we both were reminded, how important it was to remember such things.